Klingon language: Use in other media

 In the Quentin Tarantino film Kill Bill Volume 1 (2003), the opening of the film cites 'Revenge is a dish best served cold' as an 'old Klingon proverb'.

 In 2010, a Chicago Theatre company presented a version of Charles Dickens' A Christmas Carol in Klingon language and a Klingon setting.
-On September 25, 2010, the Washington Shakespeare Company (now known as WSC Avant Bard) performed selections from Hamlet and Much Ado About Nothing in the Klingon language in Arlington County, Virginia.
+On September 25, 2010, the Washington Shakespeare Company performed selections from Hamlet and Much Ado About Nothing in the Klingon language in Arlington County, Virginia.
 The performance was proposed by Okrand in his capacity as chairman of the group's board.
 This performance was reprised on February 27, 2011 featuring Stephen Fry as the Klingon Osric and was filmed by the BBC as part of a 5-part documentary on language entitled Fry's Planet Word.

 The Java edition of Minecraft has a Klingon language setting.

 The 2003–2010 version of the puzzle globe logo of Wikipedia, representing its multilingualism, contained a Klingon character.
 When updated in 2010, the Klingon character was removed from the logo, and substituted with one from the Ge'ez script.
-A Klingon language Wikipedia was started in June 2004 at tlh.wikipedia.org.
-It was permanently locked in August 2005 and moved to Wikia.
-The Klingon Wiktionary was closed in 2008.

 In the 2010 Dragon Ball Z Abridged episode "Episode 16", the Klingon language is used as the same language as the Namekian language.

 The file management software XYplorer has been translated into Klingon by its developer.

+In the 2011 science-fiction comedy Paul, characters (who are science-fiction fans) occasionally communicate in Klingon so that others will not be able to understand them.
+Clive can be heard speaking Klingon several times in the film; Paul even calls him a psychotic nerd for it.

-Microsoft's Bing Translator attempts to translate Klingon from and to other languages.
-It can do a good job with individual words, and with phrases included in its training corpus, but it is not well tuned for Klingon's system of prefixes and suffixes.
-For example, DaHaDnIS "You must study it" is rendered instead as "They Must Study."
+Microsoft's Bing Translator supports translation to and from Klingon.
+It would succeed in translating individual words, and phrases included in its training corpus, but was not well tuned for Klingon's system of prefixes and suffixes.
+Providing examples for the faulty results is difficult, as the software is constantly developing and therefore gives different results for the same prompt.

-With the digital-only release of Star Trek: Discovery in 2017, streaming service Netflix announced it would provide Klingon subtitles for the entire first season, translated by Klingon language expert Lieven L. Litaer.
-They can be enabled like any other language provided by the streaming service, and are shown using romanized transliteration rather than Klingon script.
+With the digital-only release of Star Trek: Discovery in 2017, streaming service Netflix announced it would provide Klingon subtitles for the entire first season, translated by Klingon language expert Lieven Litaer.
+They could be enabled like any other language provided by the streaming service, and were shown using romanized transliteration rather than Klingon script.
+After the transfer of the series to Paramount+ in 2021, the subtitles were lost.

 In 2020 the German artist Hans Solo (Äi-Tiem) released an EP NuqneH, whose 5 tracks are completely rapped in Klingon language.